-Catena AB was listed on Nasdaq OMX in April 2006, after being distributed to the shareholders by its original owner Bilia.
-In 2010-2011, Catena divested almost all of its property portfolio, except a development project in Solna which consisted of 40,000 sqm of lettable area.
+Source: Company reports, Swedbank Catena Catena AB was listed on Nasdaq OMX in April 2006, after being distributed to the shareholders by its original owner Bilia.
+In 2010-2011, Catena divested almost its entire property portfolio, except a development project in Solna which consisted of 40,000 sqm of lettable area.
 In 2013, Catena bought 100% of the equity shares in Brinova Logistics AB.
-In the same year, operating locations were established in Stockholm, Gothenburg and Öresund to bring the company closer to its desired tenant groups.
-Today, the company also operates in these areas' strong and stable submarkets medium- to high-risk properties, and it operates in A-locations.
-Due to the small size, there is no significant diversification.
-The company's vacancy rate of 14% is very high, which is the highest among our shadow-rated peers.
-The average remaining lease period of 2.9 years is short for a logistics property company.
-The company has a significant share of project development.
-Catena is involved in project developments.
-In September 2014, Catena and Peab AB together invested SEK 240m through a jointly owned company in a new terminal for DHL Freight in Sunnanå (outside Malmö).
-The lease covers 10 years and will yield an annual rental income of SEK 18.5mn.
+During the same year, operating locations were established in Stockholm, Gothenburg and Öresund to bring the company closer to its desired tenant groups.
+Today, the company also operates in these areas' submarkets.
+Geographic distribution of Catena's portfolio over time

-Catena is a small property manager, managing 47 properties, most of which are logistics properties; with a market value of SEK 10.1 bn.
-The company essentially doubled in size when it acquired Tribona during autumn 2015.
-Its properties have a lettable area of 1,1459,800 sqm.
+Catena is a small property company, managing 90 properties, most of which are logistics properties; with a market value of SEK 10.4 bn.
+The company essentially doubled in size when it acquired Tribona during the autumn of 2015, and now its properties have a lettable area of 1,152 tsqm.
 The company has a strategic focus on logistic, warehouse and industrial properties in important locations.
-Catena focuses on
+Catena focuses on medium- to high-risk properties, and it operates in A-locations.
+Due to the small size, there is no significant diversification.
+The company's vacancy rate of 8% is high but in line with peers.
+The average remaining lease period of 4.0 years is short for a logistics property company.

 The company has relatively high debt leverage.
-At the end of March 2016, it had an LTV of about 65% and debt/debt plus equity of about 66%.
-Debt/EBITDA was high 13.6x but is due primarily to the Tribona acquisition; debt is taken on directly on balance sheet and it takes 4 quarters to generate full effect on EBUTDA.
-The EBITDA/interest coverage is relatively low at this point in the cycle 2.2x.
+At the end of September 2016, it had an LTV of about 63% and debt/debt plus equity of approx. 66%.
+Debt/EBITDA was high at 13.5x but is due primarily to the Tribona acquisition; debt is taken on directly on the balance sheet whereas it takes 4 quarters to generate full effect on EBITDA.
+The EBITDA / interest coverage is relatively low at this point in the cycle at 2.3x.
 The company has a financial policy of EBITDA/interest coverage of 1.75x, which is weak for a commercial property company.
 The financial flexibility is likely limited for the company due to the large share of private ownership.

-As for many real-estate companies, we view the proposed new tax regime and future increases in interest rates as threats.
-Increased interest rates would affect Catena by slightly less than peers, as the company has somewhat longer interest fixing (4.8 years) than most peers.
-Catena has interest rates swaps which mean that 70% of the loan-portfolio interest rate is currently secured.
-Debt maturity is low at 2.7 years.
+The impact of increased interest rates would be slightly less for Catena than peers, as the company's interest fixing is longer (4.8 years) than most peers.
+Catena has interest rates swaps which mean that 72% of the loan-portfolio interest rate is currently secured.
+Debt maturity is somewhat low at 3.1 years.
+Core credit metrics